Alluxio/alluxio/docs/en/compute/Spark.md

 ## Advanced Setup

-### Alluxio in Fault Tolerant Mode
+### Customize Alluxio User Properties for All Spark Jobs

+Let us use the setup of Spark to talk to Alluxio service in HA Mode as an example.
-If you are running Alluxio in fault tolerant mode with a Zookeeper service running at `zkHost1:2181`, `zkHost2:2181`, and `zkHost3:2181`, add the following lines to `${SPARK_HOME}/conf/spark-defaults.conf`:
+If you are running multiple Alluxio masters in with a Zookeeper service running at `zkHost1:2181`, `zkHost2:2181`, and `zkHost3:2181`, add the following lines to `${SPARK_HOME}/conf/spark-defaults.conf`: